+Scott Unterrheiner

+B.Com, CA

-Scott Unterrheiner B Com, CA, Mr Unterrheiner has been employed by Gen Re for 9 years.
-He is currently the Chief Financial Officer for Australia and New Zealand, and previously held roles as the Asia Pacific Chief Risk Officer, and Finance Manager for Australia and New Zealand.
+Mr Unterrheiner was employed by Gen Re for 10 years.
+While employed at Gen Re, he was the Chief Financial Officer for Australia and New Zealand, and previously held roles as the Asia Pacific Chief Risk Officer, and Finance Manager for Australia and New Zealand.
 Prior to joining Gen Re he worked in various roles within the financial services industry in both Sydney and London.